JasonBenn/deep-learning-paper-notes/notes/massive-exploration-of-nmt-architectures.md

 * It's impressive that they ran each experiment "several" (4, I take it?) times and measured variance.
 I suppose this is required when an architecture frequently diverges.
 Perhaps better initialization is needed.

 * Is BLEU the right metric?
 [Some researchers report](http://forum.opennmt.net/t/metrics-bleu-ppl-gold-ppl-pred/249) that SMT and NMT get similar BLEU scores even though NMT is qualitatively better, in their opinion.
 A bilingual person's opinion after a read through a result dataset would be interesting to see.
-It's also fairly sensitive to

 * This is a phrase that I want to understand better: "For deeper networks, we also experiment with two variants of residual connections to encourage gradient flow"